cpelsser/rust-mdbook/src/concurrency/shared_state/mutex.md

 * `Mutex<T>` implements both `Send` and `Sync` iff `T` implements `Send`.
 * A read-write lock counterpart - `RwLock`.
 * Why does `lock()` return a `Result`?
-    * If the thread that held the `Mutex` panicked, the `Mutex` becomes "poisoned" to signal that the data it protected might be in an inconsistent state.
+    * If the thread that held the `Mutex` panicked, the `Mutex` becomes "poisoned".
+The error signals that the data it protected might be in an inconsistent state.
 Calling `lock()` on a poisoned mutex fails with a [`PoisonError`].
 You can call `into_inner()` on the error to recover the data regardless.